ilopezfr/Traffic_Light_Detection/README.md

 ## Conversion to Tensorflow v1.3
 We learned that the software stack included in Carla (Udacity's self-driving car) uses Tensorflow's version 1.3.

 Unfortunately, the model that we originally trained in Colab was using using a newer version of Tensorflow.
-Moreover, TF Object Detection API only goes back to Tensorflow 1.4 (which can be found in one this commit: https://github.com/tensorflow/models/commit/edcd29f2dbb4b3eaed387fe17cb5270f867aec42),
+Moreover, TF Object Detection API only goes back to Tensorflow 1.4 (which can be found in one this [commit](https://github.com/tensorflow/models/commit/edcd29f2dbb4b3eaed387fe17cb5270f867aec42).

 Luckily it appears that models converted to TF 1.4 are also compatible with TF 1.3.
 To convert the model we followed this procedure:
 ```Console